 Increasingly, remote work is becoming a common, mainstream thing.
 Twitter pundits have been quick to form and share opinions, and I've seen a lot of misconceptions and misinformation about what "remote work" is, and how it works.

-This is part 1 of a three-part blog post series.
+This is part 1 of a two-part blog post series.
 Today, I'll share what my experience has been like—it'll be an honest look at the ups and downs of remote life.
 Hopefully, this context will be helpful if you've been considering remote work for yourself!

 Let's start by getting this out of the way—most people talking about remote work are describing something very different from my experience.